 Azure logic app is a cloud service that helps to schedule, automate, and orchestrate tasks, business processes, and workflows.
 There are hundreds of pre-built connectors for Microsoft and third-party services to choose from.
 Power automate which was previously known as Flow is built on top of Logic App.

 Azure functions are described by Microsoft as an event-driven, compute-on-demand experience that extends the existing Azure application platform.
 Azure functions make use of code-triggered events that occur in Azure as well as on-premise systems.
 The key thing to remember about Azure Functions is that they are triggered by events.
 The functions only run when they are triggered, that is a key aspect of Azure Functions.
+A serverless solution lets you pay only at the time when the code runs and execution is triggered via an HTTP request.

 Azure Event Grid